 Financial assets and financial liabilities are initially measured at fair value.
 Transaction cost that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate on initial recognition.
-Transaction cost directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss.
+Transaction cost directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognition in the Statement of Profit and Loss.